 And last but not least, I’m happy this has a self-cleaning process.
 Coffee makers are notoriously hard to clean aside from their carafes so this is a god-send.
 This unit also has thermal carafe, 24hr programming, warmer, and it beeps when done, but those are all pretty common features.
 Less than $70, this would be great, with a different pot.

 - higher than average price

 Simply beautiful.
 To me, this is exactly what all drip coffee makers should be.
 It’s twice what I usually pay for a machine, but I am cheap.
-At $80 it definitely beats out similarly priced units, cheaper ones, and some hundred-plus dollar units.
+Less than $80 it definitely beats out similarly priced units, cheaper ones, and some hundred-plus dollar units.
 The epitome of features I personally look for.
 There’s also the self-cleaning, which I don’t actively seek but I do greatly enjoy.